Kuhlemeier-lab/R_phenotyping/README.md

 # R_for_phenotyping-
-All the R codes that help phenotyping welcome

-A good description coming description soon ^^
+You will find here all the R codes (and why not all the codes at all?) that could help in the phenotyping process.
+For each new file, please add a description in this readme.
+Use the name of your file to put it in the alphabetical order.

+AmazingFijiFunctions.R
+	This script contains functions (only one for now) that help processing data taken directly from the software Fiji, taken together with a modified version of the "Measure and Label" macro.

 	Install FIJI (ImageJ 2)
 	Open FIJI
 	Open any picture and make a measurement using [m]
 	The Results table opens.
 In it, go to Results > Options...
 	In File extension for tables (.csv, .tsv, .txt), write ".csv" Click OK
 	Close the Results table
 	Go to Plugins > Macros > StartUp Macros...
 	A console opens, paste the following code at the very end of it paste the following code:

 	macro "Measure And Label [j]" {
 		fontSize = 12;
 		label = getString("Label:", "A");
 		run("Measure");
 		setResult("Label", nResults-1, label)
 		updateResults();
 	}

 	Restart FIJI
 	Now you can measure with 2 different tools:
 	 - [m] let you measure the data as defined in Analyse > Set Measurements...
 	 - [j] measures just like [m], and asks you for a label for each measurements.